apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

     run()
 {{< /highlight >}}

-The pipeline script is added to a Python package under a folder named *word_len*, and a simple module named *run* is created as it should be executed as a module (i.e. `python -m ...`).
-(I had an error if I execute the pipeline as a script.)
-Note that this way of packaging is for demonstration only and see [this document](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/) for a recommended way of packaging a pipeline.
+The pipeline script is added to a Python package under a folder named `word_len`.
+A simple module named `run` is created, because it is executed as a module, for example, `python -m ...`.
+When I ran the pipeline as a script, I encountered an error.
+This packaging method is for demonstration only.
+For a recommended way of packaging a pipeline, see [Managing Python Pipeline Dependencies](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/) .

 {{< highlight py >}}
 # beam/word_len/run.py